exonum/exonum-btc-anchoring/DEPLOY.md

 ```
 Each node should broadcast public config part.
 #### Finalizing configuration
-When administrator collect all public configs, he can could create final node configuration.
+When the administrator collects all public configs, he can create final node configuration.

 Participants need to send some bitcoins to the anchoring address in order to enable Bitcoin anchoring.
 For this:
- - One of participants generates initial `funding_tx` by init command:
+ - One of the participants generates initial `funding_tx` by init command:
 ```
 $ anchoring finalize
     <Path to saved private node config> \